percona/postgresql-docs/docs/docker.md

 !!! note ""

-    Make sure that you are using the latest version of Docker.
+    Make sure that you are using [the latest version of Docker :octicons-link-external-16:](https://docs.docker.com/get-docker/).
 The ones provided via `apt` and `yum` may be outdated and cause errors.

     By default, Docker pulls the image from Docker Hub if it is not available locally.